-Route risk assessments are carried out prior to accepting new customer products and/or new loading/unloading facility locations.
+Pre-trip inspections are carried out daily by the transportation equipment drivers.
+Route risk assessments are carried out prior to accepting new customer products and their pick/delivery facilities, with any issues being addressed prior to commencing with the operation.
 Worst case incident scenarios include vehicle crashes involving injuries, roll overs and product spills.
-All equipment repair and preventive maintenance is scheduled and tracked by the company, and is outsourced to appropriate shops.
-Observations during a short site visit to the contracted tractor maintenance and tank cleaning facility in Langley revealed a well organized operation with appropriate attention being paid to environment, health and safety aspects.
-It was noted, however, that there appears to be limited heavy duty mechanic resources in the area.
-Tank maintenance is outsourced to other specialized shops.
-The only fixed facilities are offices and secured equipment parking yards in British Columbia and Alberta.
-Monthly inspections are carried out on all parking facilities by field safety staff.
-There is a documented management of change policy in place which addresses changes to processes, equipment, personnel and facilities, except for replacements in kind.
-A Responsible Care related self assessment process is applied to new service providers which typically include chemical suppliers, trucking contactors and equipment maintenance and tank cleaning.
-These assessments are repeated every two years to facilitate on-going performance monitoring.
-Relevant operations health and safety processes and procedures are documented in a driver's manual.
+All equipment repair and preventive maintenance is scheduled and tracked by the company and is outsourced to appropriate shops.
+Observations during a short site visit to a contracted tank trailer maintenance shop revealed a professionally managed operation.
+Tractor units are replaced every five years with preferred equipment manufacturers.
+The only fixed facilities are offices and owned or leased secure equipment parking yards, in British Columbia and Alberta.
+There is a defined process in place for the selection and set up of new yards.
+There is a documented management of change policy in place which addresses changes to processes, equipment, personnel and facilities.
+A Responsible Care related self assessment process is applied to new supply and service providers.
+Relevant operations health and safety processes and procedures are documented in the afore mentioned driver's manual.

 i.
-Investigating the use of video recordings to enhance the route risk assessment process.
+The use of video technology to support effective transportation route risk assessments.